Nothing beats escaping into a good fantasy romance. These 17 LGBTQ+ Fantasy Romance books will transport you to another world.

 Sam is pulled from the only world he knows to become an apprentice to the King's Wizard, Morgan of Shadows.

 With compelling characters and hilarious banter, this book will make you laugh out loud.
-Sam is friends with a gay unicorn called Gary and a half giant.
-As if that's not enough, chaotic Sam tends to blurt out things randomly.
-Making many funny moments.
+Chaotic Sam tends to blurt out things randomly.
+Making for many funny moments.

 5. A Dark and Hollow Star by Ashley Shuttleworth